for Intl Business

 Therefore one of the key things for companies in the "new new" economy is to focus on the people in the company, and the customers they serve - ergo, Human Resource Management has become a "big issue" for international business.

-experienced in international business management issues, commenting on
+very experienced in international business management issues, commenting

-the importance of "having the best people" to allow a company to have a
+on the importance of "having the best people" to allow a company to have

 |KEY POINTS||Although Dilbert has many

 jokes about Catbert, the "Evil H.R.
 Director", fact is, morale of employees

 is increasingly important, especially in international business,